daharsh4/daharsh4.github.io/_posts/2020-08-01-website-tour.md

 ## Evangelizing
  [MicroStrategy World](https://aka.ms/dharshmstrworld) and [Strata Data](https://aka.ms/dharshstrata) conferences were two conferences that I spoke at when working for MicroStrategy as their Big Data Product Manager.
+My session from MicroStrategy World 2017 on the Hadoop Gateway is a must watch.
+I describe the validation process we took to release the Big Data Engine (aka the Hadoop Gateway).
+I present about several successful customer engagements.

  [Linux Foundation](https://aka.ms/dharshlinux) was an article published in November of 2019 by the Linux Foundation.
 Based on some of the work I have been doing over the last couple of years, I was invited to represent Microsoft in this whitepaper that highlights how various BI tools can use AI.
 Navigate to page 4 to see the beginning of my section.